Alfred-Hermann Reinhardt: Eastern Front

 The division arrived to the Eastern Front in July 1941 during the ongoing Operation Barbarossa, the German Invasion of Soviet Union.
 Reinhardt was promoted to the commander of 421st Infantry Regiment after only several weeks in Russia and took part in the battle at Uman where he was slightly wounded.

-Reinhardt subsequently led his regiment during the encirclement of Kiev, when he distinguished himself with the capture of the village of Tarassowka at the outskirts of Kiev on September 20, 1941.
+Reinhardt subsequently led his regiment during the encirclement of Kiev, when he distinguished himself with the capture of the village of Tarassowka at the outskirts of Kiev on 20 September 1941.
 Due to his actions, the Germans were able to prevent a large portion of Soviet soldiers escaping the Kiev pocket and Reinhardt presumably had a key part in this major tactical success with far-reaching operational significance.
 Reinhardt was praised by his division commander, Generalmajor Wilhelm Schneckenburger and received the Knight's Cross of the Iron Cross, the highest decoration of Nazi Germany awarded for bravery in combat.

 He then participated in the capture of Kharkov in October that year and promoted to Oberst (Colonel) one month later.
 After a period of combats at Mius river in the Donetsk Region, Reinhardt and his regiment were sent to reinforce German and Romanian units during the combats near Novorossisk, the large port city on the coast of Black Sea in summer 1942 and proceeded to Caucasus by the end of September that year.
 For his service during that early stages of Caucasus operation, Reinhardt was decorated with the German Cross in Gold.

 In October 1942, Reinhardt supervised the transformation of his unit to 421st Grenadier Regiment and then led his regiment during the withdrawal to the Kuban bridgehead in the Taman Peninsula in early 1943.
 He distinguished himself again by the end of July 1943, when during the battles for the Kuban bridgehead, the Soviets broke through the left wing of the 73rd Infantry Division between the villages of Dolgaja-Berg and Neberdshajewskaja.
-In response the 421st Grenadier Regiment, under the command of Reinhardt, was removed from the frontline and sent into a counterattack on the July 25–26, 1942.
+In response the 421st Grenadier Regiment, under the command of Reinhardt, was removed from the frontline and sent into a counterattack on 25–26 July 1942.
 After a very hard battle the old German line along the Kamm river between Neberdshaj and Bogago-Tal was retaken.
 By this action the destabilization of the Kuban bridgehead was prevented, and Reinhardt again was praised for his actions.
 Based on the recommendations from both division commander, Generalleutnant Helmut Friebe and corps commander, General Maximilian de Angelis, Reinhardt was decorated with the Oakleaves to his Knight's Cross of the Iron Cross.